-The correlation strategy is distinguished by providing a reparameterization invariant description of the change of observables which satisfies the second Dirac-Begrman criterion of commuting with the constraints but does not make explicit recourse to the reduced space a la reductionism.
+The correlation strategy is distinguished by providing a reparameterisation invariant description of the change of observables which satisfies the second Dirac-Begrmann criterion of commuting with the constraints but does not make explicit recourse to the reduced space \dot{a} la reductionism.
 However, as discussed at the end of the last section it leads us to a notion of change which constitutes a radical departure from that used in conventional physical theory.
 The notion of an instantaneous state is dispensed with and the observables are smeared non-locally along an entire solution as constituted by the gauge orbit of the Hamiltonian constraint on the constraint surface in phase space.
-Thus, like in an anti-haecceitist reading of a possibility space structure in gauge theory there is a representational correspondences between an equivalence class of gauge related points and the fundamental individual entity.
-However, unlike under an anti-haecceitist viewpoint the correlation scheme does not treat these points as multiple realizations of the same individual but rather as a collected realization.
-The fundamentally original manoeuver is to redefine the idea of a state such that it is closer to the idea of a history than its original meaning.
+Thus, like in an anti-Haecceitist reading of a possibility space structure in gauge theory there is a representational correspondence between an equivalence class of gauge related points and the fundamental individual entity.
+However, unlike under an anti-Haecceitist viewpoint the correlation scheme does not treat these points as multiple realisations of the same structure but rather as a collected realisation.
+The fundamentally original manoeuvre is to redefine the idea of a state such that it is closer to the idea of a history than its original meaning.
 How should we see the correlation scheme in the context of our various forms of relationalism and substantivalism?
 Clearly it cannot be interpreted in terms of temporally substantivalist ontology since time or even change in the traditional sense do not feature in the relevant formalism.
-It is also incompatible with reductive relationalism since it utilizes the un-reduced phase space space, nor can it be interpreted as in unsophisticated relationalist terms because it does not make use of anti-haecceitist methodology for connecting equivalence classes with individuals.
+It is also incompatible with reductive relationalism since it utilises the un-reduced phase space, nor can it be interpreted in unsophisticated relationalist terms because it does not make use of anti-Haecceitism.